 In this tutorial, we will show you how to install ClamAV on Ubuntu 20.04 LTS.
 For those of you who didn’t know, ClamAV is an open-source (GPL) antivirus engine for detecting trojans, viruses, malware, adware, rootkits, and other malicious threats on Linux.
-It’s easy to use and best for Linux based Web and Mail server.
+It’s easy to use and best for Linux-based Web and Mail servers.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step by step installation of ClamAV on a Ubuntu 20.04 LTS (Focal Fossa) server.
+I will show you the step-by-step installation of ClamAV on a Ubuntu 20.04 LTS (Focal Fossa) server.